Rabbit calicivirus in Australia

 Owners of pet rabbits and breeding stock are urged to implement strict biosecurity measures to protect their animals from infection, and talk to their vets about how best to achieve this.

-Any veterinarian in NSW or ACT who suspects a domestic rabbit may have RHDV2 should submit a fresh frozen 1g liver sample (not formalin-fixed) to the State Diagnostic Veterinary Laboratory at the EMAI.
+Alternatively any veterinarian in NSW or ACT who suspects a domestic rabbit may have RHDV2 can also submit a fresh frozen 1g liver sample (not formalin-fixed) to the NSW State Diagnostic Veterinary Laboratory at the Elizabeth Macarthur Agriculture Institute (EMAI).

 Join our unusual and exotics special interest group